 – Water-resistant rowers are the newest craze.
 They’re expensive, but best simulate the rowing experience and provide the most benefit because the paddles are actually in a water tank.

-We’ve checked out all of them, and here’s our list of the top 5 best rowing machines for home workouts.
+Groom+Style have checked out all of them and compiled the best rowing machine top 5 list for home workouts.

 The specifications for the Concept2 Model D Indoor Rowing Machine With PM5:

 2. WaterRower Club Rowing Machine in Ash Wood with S4 Monitor

 When you can afford to move up another step in price to get the added benefits of a water-resistant rower, the WaterRower Club Rowing Machine is unquestionably what you are looking for.
 Of course, you can dial things down for an easy row, but you can also add more water to the tank (where a flywheel powers the machine) to get the intense workout experience which would normally only come from actually rowing a boat full of passengers at high speed.

 The WaterRower Club is a commercial-grade machine making it solid and impressive, from the polycarbonate tank to the hand-crafted and sealed solid ash body.
 Don’t be fooled by the wood construction, because it is strong, sturdy and a surprisingly great choice.
 Extra touches like an ergonomically-designed, comfortable seat and soft handle make the machine a joy to use.

 Most importantly, the rowing motion is completely fluid no matter what speed you row at, how much water is in the tank, or how large (or small) you are.

 The S4 monitor which comes with this unit can track speed, power, calories, strokes, time, distance, and check your performance against a designated target zone.
 You need to add an extra accessory to monitor heart rate, though, as with most of these units.
 All data can be exported for use in tracking software.
 It’s not the most advanced monitor you’ll see, but it does everything most home users would ever need.